 |Semester||Semester End Date||:ast day to pay Bursar Bill|

 |Summer||Auguest 31||September 21|

-No, but we strongly encourage you to purchase your books from Follett.
-We work closely with Follett to ensure that the correct books for your class are on the shelves in plenty of time for you to order and receive them before the 30-day preparatory period begins.
+We strongly encourage you to purchase your books from the OU bookstore.
+We work closely with the bookstore to ensure that the correct books for your class are on the shelves in plenty of time for you to order and receive them before the 30-day preparatory period begins.
 Buying from another supplier could cause problems with shipping, receiving the correct book and timelines.
 We cannot provide you with customer support if you use another supplier.

 If you PCS/ETS before your degree is completed, there are several ways to complete your coursework:

 Contact your local site director for more information.